 Teaching public service values on campus and online.

-The Master of Public Administration program is part of the Department of Political Science and Public Administration located within the Nistler College of Business and Public Administration at the University of North Dakota.
+The Master of Public Administration program is part of the Department of Political Science & Public Administration located within the Nistler College of Business & Public Administration at the University of North Dakota.

 9-Credit Certificate Programs

 Certificates may be earned concurrent to the MPA program and within the 36 credit hour MPA credit requirement.
 Students earning any of these certificates may apply up to 9 certificate credit hours toward their MPA degree, if later admitted into the MPA program.

 Financial aid information is available through UND's One-Stop Student Services.

 A limited number of Graduate Service Assistant (GSA) positions for MPA students are awarded through the College.
 GSA positions are typically quarter time and require a commitment of 10 hours of work per week.
 GSA applicants must be admitted in approved or qualified status and must be enrolled on campus.